Vacuum entanglement probes for ultra-cold atom systems: Abstract

 \section{Abstract}

 This study explores the transfer of nonclassical correlations from an ultra-cold atom system to a pair of pulsed laser beams.
 Through nondestructive local probe measurements, we introduce an alternative to destructive techniques for mapping BEC entanglement.
-Operating at ultralow temperatures, the setup emulates a relativistic vacuum field, using lasers as Unruh-DeWitt detectors for phonons.
-The vacuum holds intrinsic entanglement, transferable to distant probes briefly interacting with it - a phenomenon termed ``entanglement harvesting''.
-Our study accomplishes two primary objectives: first, establishing a mathematical equivalence between a pair of pulsed laser probes interacting with an effective relativistic field and the entanglement harvesting protocol; and second, to closely examine the potential and persisting obstacles for realising this protocol in an ultra-cold atom experiment.
+Operating at ultralow temperatures, BEC density fluctuations emulate a relativistic vacuum field.
+We show that lasers can serve as Unruh-DeWitt detectors for vacuum BEC phonons.
+A quantum vacuum holds intrinsic entanglement, transferable to distant probes briefly interacting with it - a phenomenon termed `entanglement harvesting'.
+Our study accomplishes two primary objectives: first, establishing a mathematical connection between a pair of pulsed laser probes interacting with an effective relativistic field and the entanglement harvesting protocol; and second, to closely examine the potential and persisting obstacles for realising this protocol in an ultra-cold atom experiment.